If you’re a a late Gen X or Millennial parent, you’ve probably noticed that parenting advice and styles seem a lot different from when we were kids.

 Secondly, you have to extend your parenting toolkit to more effective means.

 Even if you choose to spank, there will come a time where it simply will no longer work.
 Case in point: my grandfather told a story of when he was in his early teens.
 I kind of think my Poppa was a bit of a rounder as a young man, but I’ll never know for sure.

 Anyways, he’d gotten in trouble for something, so his mother proceeded to whip him.
 I guess he was trying to put on some bravado for my great-grandmother, so he laughed at her attempts at punishing him.
 You can guess at how that was received.
 She continued to whip him (whup him, as we’d say back home) until she was flat wore out.
 Exhausted, she told him, “You stay right here, boy, because when I get my breath back, we’re goin’ a second round.”

 He still laughed when telling this story, so I guess he wasn’t scarred for life, but the bottom line is this: we need other tools, better tools, that will continue to work no matter how big our kids are.

-That’s why I’ve developed the Mindful Mamas and Connected Kids toolkit!
+That’s why I’ve developed the Mindful Mamas and Connected Kids Action Pack!
 Sign up for eight pages of strategies you can implement immediately, including printable Mama Mantras (to place around the house!), the six step Tantrum Tamer process, and Playful Prompts for Cooperative Kids.
 Join here to get your toolkit today!